-Eco Femme has been incubating a strong relationship with the Tibetan community in India with ambassadors such as Kalsang Dolma and Pema Llamo leading the work.
+Eco Femme has been cultivating a strong relationship with the Tibetan community in India with ambassadors such as Kalsang Dolma and Pema Llamo leading the work.
 Read about our recent visit to Ladakh here.

 Kalsang was born in Tibet but moved to India with her father, twin sister and elder brother.
 She came to Auroville on an exchange programme from TCV in 1993 when she was 16.
 She has now lived in Auroville for 23 years and currently serves at Pavilion of Tibetan Culture as an Executive.
-She has been trying to build the bridges between the 2 communities through cultural exchange programmes with students and with Eco Femme through our Pads for Sisters programme.
+She has been trying to build the bridges between the 2 communities through exchange programmes with students and with Eco Femme through our Pads for Sisters programme.

 Our other ambassador, Pema, has her roots in Ladakh.
 Having worked in the health department in Dharamsala, Pema has been crucial in moving things forward in this location.
 With exciting developments in this relationship emerging, Nikethana interviewed Kalsang and Pema on this work, it significance and challenges in the Tibetan context.

 Kalsang has expressed deep fondness for Eco Femme from the very beginning of our work.
 While promoting the cloth pads through her own use of them, with a full bucket of responsibilities, she regretted not being able to do more towards reaching out to her community regarding sustainable menstruation.